MiddleStack/contract-mesh/README.md

 A catalog is *not* a registry.
 A service registry enumerates services currently deployed to a particular environment.
 A service catalog, on the other hand, enumerates services and versions that are *available* to be deployed to any environment.

-The catalog is populated by continuous integration.
-Whenever a service is built, the CI pipeline publishes a version of the contract into the service catalog.
-The published contract is given the same version as the artifacts associated with it.
+The catalog is populated by periodically scanning Github repositories for contracts.
+It keeps both a current copy of the contract from the main/develop branch of the repo, as well as the successful versions of the contract indicated by GIT tags.

 The catalog supports querying services in flexible ways, including: